puppetlabs/design-system/packages/design-system-website/foundations/Iconography.md

 ## Naming conventions

-The same name should be used between the Sketch library and the component library.
+The same name should be used between the Figma library and the component library.
 Names should be prioritized in descending order:

 1. **Object noun** - eg. Diamond, not Quality.
 Pencil, not Edit.
 2. **Verb**.
 Describe the action, if the noun would be less clear. - eg. Undo, not Curved-Arrow-Left.